Skip to content

 bun run scripts/create-admin.ts

-Admin panel is available at https://yourdomain.com/admin
+Admin panel is at https://yourdomain.com/admin.

 Terminal window